hneth/riskyr/README.md

 devtools::install_github("hneth/riskyr")
 ```

--   An interactive online version is available at [riskyr.org](http://riskyr.org).
+-   An interactive online version is available at <http://riskyr.org>.

+-   The package documentation is available at <https://hneth.github.io/riskyr/>.

 Quick start guide
 -----------------